Oil On My Shoes – The Original Petroleum Geology Site!

 Now the geologist must step into a role that is often uncomfortable for him … selling his prospect.
 It may be uncomfortable because geologists are scientists, with scientific backgrounds and schooling.
 They are used to talking to other scientists.
 But now the geologist must become a salesman in order to convince people who are not geology experts of the value of the prospect.
 These people may include managers, bankers, engineers, and oil and gas investors.

 Of course, the geologist wants to see her prospect drilled.
-But she will take great pains to ensure all her data is presented accurately and concisely.
+She will use all of her ability to present it in the best light.
+There is a lot of room for interpretation with any prospect (that’s what makes it fun).
+But, she will take great pains to ensure all her data is presented accurately and concisely.
 She is bound by her own integrity, the integrity of any professional group she is a member of, and the integrity of her profession.

 She is looking to convince her clients that

 - the prospect is worth drilling,